Rhaetian Railway: Vereina line (Klosters–Sagliains/Susch)

+Former lines

-Bellinzona–Mesocco line (originally Ferrovia Bellinzona–Mesocco)
+Bellinzona–Mesocco line

 This line is not connected to the others.
 It opened in 1907 and was owned by the Rhaetian Railway between 1942 and 2003.
 Passenger services ceased in 1972, but a limited freight traffic continued until 2003.
 The private association (SEFT, Società Esercizio Ferroviario Turistico) operated it as a heritage railway for tourists over 13 km of the original 31 km of line until part of the concession was withdrawn in 2013 to allow road construction.
 The road construction had been started in July 2014.